fhmjones/fhmjones.github.io/_sources/conda_environs.md

   * The .yml file could have a different name, in which case these commands must specify that name using the `-f` parameter for "file". i.e.: `conda env create -f envname.yml`.
 * After it is ready, `conda activate` will set the environment ready to use (or add the "name.yml" file's name if it is not environment.yml).
 * Alterantive to create: use `conda env update`.
 This automatically updates the environment specified in that file if one already exists, or creates it if it doesn't.

+## Useful resources

+* [Introduction to Conda for (Data) Scientists](https://github.com/carpentries-incubator/introduction-to-conda-for-data-scientists), a repository with CC BY 4.0 license, from Software Carpentry.